Escq1/project1_unmanned_devices/README.md

 # project1_unmanned_devices

+This Project contains a Python class ImageProc that provides various image processing functionalities.
+The class is designed to work with images in both black and white and color formats.

 - `__init__(self, filename)`: This is the initializer method for the `ImageProc` class.
 It takes a string argument `filename` which is the path to the image file.
 This method loads the image, stores it in the `img` instance variable, and also stores the mode and size of the image, and the separated color channels if the image is in color mode.

 ```python